 The changing lifestyles, increased stress and anxiety, habits and substance addictions, medications, etc. all affect the way men perform in bed.

-Let us first be clear about What is Erectile Dysfunction.
+Let us first be clear about What is ED.

-Erectile dysfunction is the inability to maintain an erection (hardness) long enough to have satisfactory intercourse.
+ED is the inability to maintain an erction (hardness) long enough to have satisfactory intercourse.
 Some might find it difficult to get an erection, while some might not get it whenever desired or even if it does happen, the erection does not last through the moment.

 Occasionally, men might not be able to perform optimally, but it becomes a cause of concern only when the frequency increases.
 Erectile dysfunction may be the result of a much serious underlying condition, which is why it is extremely important to approach an andrologist before it gets worse.